How to Sell AI Agents: A Complete Guide for Agencies and Resellers (2026)

 For many agencies, WhatsApp is the channel that determines whether a lead converts or disappears.

-BotPenguin is an official Meta Business Partner.
+BotPenguin is an official Meta Tech.
+Partner.
 This gives agencies access to a compliant WhatsApp Business API infrastructure for client deployments.
 Agencies do not need to manage separate Meta application processes for every client before getting started.

 With GoHighLevel WhatsApp AI, client conversations can be automated across the entire customer journey.